MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-linux.md

 # Install the Azure CLI on Linux

-The Azure CLI is a cross-platform command-line tool that can be installed locally on Linux computers.
-You can use the Azure CLI on Linux to connect to Azure and execute administrative commands on Azure resources.
+This article explains how to install the Azure CLI on Linux.
 The CLI on Linux allows the execution of various commands through a terminal using interactive command-line prompts or a script.
+Use the Azure CLI on Linux to connect to Azure and execute administrative commands on Azure resources.

-When you are ready to install the Azure CLI on Linux, it is recommended to use a Linux distribution's package manager.
-Select the appropriate package manager for your distribution from the options above.
-If you do not have one of the listed package managers, you may manually install the Azure CLI on Linux by selecting the [Install script](?pivots=script) option.
+When you are ready to install, select the appropriate package manager for your distribution from the options above.
+Using a Linux distribution's package manager is recommended, but you may manually install the Azure CLI on Linux by selecting the [Install script](?pivots=script) option.

 [!INCLUDE [current-version](includes/current-version.md)]